Plot-Mandated Friendship Failure

 Anime And Manga

 - Several episodes of Pokémon had Team Rocket fall apart.
 Ash himself has had incidents with May and Dawn early on in their respective sagas.
-A plot summary for one future episodes show that Ash and Iris will also go their separate ways like these two.
+A plot summary for one episode show that Ash and Iris will also go their separate ways like these two.

 - Many early episodes of Pretty Cure tend to have these episodes, especially ones where there's only two Cures and they usually happen in the eighth episode.
 Futari wa Pretty Cure, Futari Wa Pretty Cure Max Heart and Futari wa Pretty Cure Splash☆Star are those who fit this description.
 Yes!
 Pretty Cure 5 still involved two, but was part of a Five-Man Band, HeartCatch Pretty Cure! had their happen in the fourth episode and Suite Pretty Cure ♪ is built on this trope.